nshroff1000/JavaBasketGame/README.md

   GameTest.java: Provides all the JUnit tests for my game.
 Primarily used to test the ability() methods for each of the balls.

-- Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?
-  Yeah, at first, I did not consider what happened when there were multiple balls on the screen.
-  However, I realized that my game had to have multiple balls on the screen so I needed a way to store all the balls on the screen to constantly move them and keep checking to see if the ball missed/intersected the basket.
-This problem was solved by using a Collection.

-- Evaluate your design.
-Is there a good separation of functionality?
-How well is private state encapsulated?
-What would you refactor, if given the chance?
-  I think my design makes sense because I have an abstract class for a Ball and a separate class for a Basket.
-  Both of these extend GameObject which makes sense since both of these are objects within the GameCourt.
-In addition, I think it makes sense that each of the types of balls are different classes extending Ball.java since they have very different implementations for the ability method.
-If I had the chance, maybe I would consider finding a better way to change the basket velocity, because currently, the basket class changes the velocity by changing the velocity field in the GameCourt class.
-However, I think overall my design makes a lot of sense.